-A fascinating collection of annotated letters that offer new insight into the development of early 20th century literary modernism, with a particular emphasis on the Imagist movement.
+A fascinating collection of annotated letters offering new insight into the development of early-20th-century modernism, particularly in the Imagist movement.

 Trade Information: LPOD